waldur/waldur-homeport/docs/development_guideline.md

     listControlPanelShow:          variable for displaying action switcher panel: true to show, false to hide
     currentCustomerUuidStorageKey: key for localStorage to ged customer uuid for customer selected in top menu
     addonsList:                    additional options for virtual machine purchase on appstore page
+    resourceOfflineStatus:                 value for offline fields received from server
+    resourceOnlineStatus:                  value for online fields received from server

 ## Entity list directive